SCDH/xtriples-micro/README.md

 ## State of implementation

-BNodes not yet working!
+- BNodes not yet working!
+- `<condition>` not yet supported.

-## Specs
+## Implementation of the Specs

 This is a full implementation of the [XTriples spec](https://xtriples.lod.academy/documentation.html).

-In addition to the spec this implementation adds the following
+In addition to the specs this implementation adds the following
 features:

 1. In addition to ISO 639 language identifiers, `object/@lang` can also